 Want to know the real secret to true camaraderie in a collections office?
-It’s ensuring each staff member understands a colleague’s specific responses to and interpretations of everyday business situations.
+It ensures each staff member understands a colleague’s specific responses to and interpretations of everyday business situations.
 This is not to say they must be agreed with, as varying opinions and opposing viewpoints often promote fresh ideas and broader visions.
-However, simply knowing why specific people speak and act as they do can mean the difference between workdays spent in a cohesive environment — and one that’s more like a battle zone.
+However, simply knowing why specific people speak and act as they do can mean the difference between workdays spent in a cohesive environment -- and one that’s more like a battle zone.

-Of course a full range of personalities reflective of different upbringings and perspectives has always existed in the American workplace.
-New to the mix, however, and adding to the complexity of how we’re all hard-wired, is generational diversity.
-For the first time ever, there are apt to be representatives of four distinct generations sharing just one office space: Generation Y, Generation X, Baby Boomers and Traditionals.
+Of course, a full range of personalities reflective of different upbringings and perspectives has always existed in the American workplace.
+However, new to the mix and adding to the complexity of how we’re all hard-wired is generational diversity.
+For the first time, there are apt to be representatives of four distinct generations sharing just one office space: Generation Y, Generation X, Baby Boomers, and Traditionals.

 While most people raised in the same era tend to possess similar core values, there are notable exceptions.
-Allowances for unique personal situations, extenuating circumstances, and purely biological factors must always be given and can make the determination of who’s really who even more challenging.
+Allowances for unique personal situations, extenuating circumstances, and purely biological factors must always be given and can determine who’s really who even more challenging.

 While Gen Ys might not be opposed to staying with a single company long-term, most admit that if promised a better opportunity or challenge elsewhere, they’ll leave.
-Some employers, now exploring next generation initiatives, are offering new hires in-depth personality assessments and help on how to predetermine their natural abilities and appropriate longer-term career paths.
+Some employers, now exploring next-generation initiatives, offer new hires in-depth personality assessments and help on how to predetermine their natural abilities and appropriate longer-term career paths.
 They’re having early two-way discussions about potential promotions or cross-training, hoping any future move made will be within their company.

 A questioning attitude and strong family values might best describe workers heading toward the mid-point of their careers.
 While a few either younger or older individuals may also exhibit these traits, it’s typically those in their thirties and forties who’ll most consistently express their skepticism of others’ ideas and affirm their innate desire for work/life balance.